OlivierLD/ROB/README.md

 TCP is cool enough to be language agnostic.

-And on top of that, several parts of the code deserved some cleanup, and this is also an opportunity to minimize the number of dependencies to external libraries.
+And on top of that, several parts of the code deserved some cleanup, and this is also an opportunity to minimize and consolidate the number of dependencies to external libraries.
+For example, for the Java-to-JSON part, only Jackson is now used.

 ## How the repo is organized
 At the root, we have some generic building blocks, like